runmad/RMSwipeTableViewCell/README.md

 The example below and demo assumes you're compiling for iOS 6+.
 If you're supporting an older version of iOS use the appropriate methods for initializing and dequeuing the cells. `RMSwipeTableViewCell` is compatible with iOS 5 and above.

+`RMSwipeTableViewCell` includes two demos.
+The iOS 7 demo is an attempt to copy the "Delete Mode" behaviour seen in iOS 7 in the Messages.app.
+The demo is built with iOS 6 SDK.

 ###Using CocoaPods

 Add the following to your Podfile.